 (k) Supply Insufficiency.
-If supply in the Base Schedules is insufficient to meet the load forecast, in which case the CAISO will reduce the load in the base schedule, which will result in the shortfall being settled through EIM.
+If Supply in the EIM Base Schedules is insufficient to meet the Demand Forecast, the CAISO will reduce the Load in the EIM Base Schedule, which will result in the shortfall being settled through the Real-Time Market.

-(l) EIM Optimization.
-The CAISO will perform the EIM optimization using Real-Time Unit Commitment and Real-Time Dispatch consistent with the procedures and timelines in Section 34.

-(m) Transmission Constraint Relaxation.
-If an EIM Entity Scheduling Coordinator’s approved resource plan does not have sufficient bids to resolve congestion, the CAISO will relax the relevant transmission constraints in the market clearing solution and the EIM Entity will become responsible for managing its congested constraints through other means, and the CAISO will determine prices for congestion consistent with transmission constraint relaxation parameters established in the Business Practice Manuals until the constraint is no longer binding in the EIM.
+(l) Transmission Constraint Relaxation.
+If an EIM Entity Scheduling Coordinator’s approved EIM Resource Plan does not have sufficient Bids to resolve Congestion, the CAISO will relax the relevant Transmission Constraints in the Market Clearing and the EIM Entity will become responsible for managing its congested Transmission Constraints through other means, and the CAISO will determine prices for Congestion consistent with Transmission Constraint relaxation parameters established in the Business Practice Manual for the Energy Imbalance Market until the Transmission Constraint is no longer binding in the Real-Time Market.

-(n) EIM Output Results.
-The CAISO will provide 15-minute energy schedules and 5-minute dispatch instructions to the EIM Entity Scheduling Coordinators and EIM Participating Resource Scheduling Coordinators in the same manner as it provides them to other Scheduling Coordinators under Section 34.

-(o) Flexible Ramping Constraint Requirement.
+(m) Flexible Ramping Constraint Requirement.

 (1) Responsibility.
-Each EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area will be responsible for meeting its own portion of the combined flexible ramping requirements for the next hour.
+Each EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area will be responsible for meeting its own portion of the combined Flexible Ramping Constraint capacity requirements for the next hour as determined by Section 29.34(m).

 (2) Nature.
-The flexible ramp capacity requirement is a minimum requirement for each Balancing Authority Area in the EIM Area and each combination thereof based upon the transfer capability between Balancing Authority Areas.
+The Flexible Ramping Constraint capacity requirement is a minimum requirement for each Balancing Authority Area in the EIM Area and each combination thereof based upon the EIM Transfer limit between Balancing Authority Areas.

 (3) Determination.
-Under the procedures set forth in the Business Practice Manual, the CAISO will determine the flexible ramping requirement using the CAISO demand forecast and CAISO variable energy resource forecast for each Balancing Authority Area in the EIM Area and each combination thereof as upward ramping needs based on the demand forecast change across consecutive intervals, demand forecast error, and energy production variability.
+Under the provisions of Section 29.34(m) and the procedures set forth in the Business Practice Manual for the Energy Imbalance Market, the CAISO will determine the Flexible Ramping Constraint capacity requirement using the CAISO Demand Forecast and CAISO Variable Energy Resource forecast for each Balancing Authority Area in the EIM Area and each combination thereof.

-(4) 15-Minute Requirement.
-For the purpose of procurement on a 15-minute basis, the 5-minute requirements may be aggregated into a 15-minute requirement by summing the three 5-minute interval requirements into a 15-minute requirement for each 15-minute RTUC interval.

-(5) Sufficiency Determination.
+(4) Sufficiency Determination.

 (A) Review.
-The CAISO will review the EIM Resource Plan as set forth in the Business Practice Manual and verify that it has sufficient bids for ramping capability to meet the EIM Entity Balancing Authority Area flexible ramping capacity requirement.
+The CAISO will review the EIM Resource Plan pursuant to the process set forth in the Business Practice Manual for the Energy Imbalance Market and verify that it has sufficient Bids for Ramping capability to meet the EIM Entity Balancing Authority Area Flexible Ramping Constraint capacity requirement, as adjusted by (B) and (C).

+(B) Pro Rata Reduction and Diversity Limit.
+Each EIM Entity Balancing Authority Area Flexible Ramping Constraint capacity requirement shall be reduced by its pro rata share of the diversity benefit in the EIM Area as may be limited by the available net import EIM Transfer capability into that EIM Entity Balancing Authority Area.

-(B) Sufficiency of an EIM Entity Balancing Authority Area with a Net Outgoing EIM Transfer.
-If an EIM Entity Balancing Authority Area has a net outgoing EIM Transfer (net imbalance energy export with reference to the base net schedule interchange) before the operating hour, then it will have partially fulfilled its flexible ramp requirement for that hour because it can retract that EIM transfer during the hour as needed and the CAISO will apply a flexible ramping requirement credit in the flexible ramp sufficiency test for that EIM Entity Balancing Authority Area equal to the net outgoing EIM transfer before the operating hour.
+(C) Sufficiency of an EIM Entity Balancing Authority Area with a Net Outgoing EIM Transfer.
+If an EIM Entity Balancing Authority Area has a net outgoing EIM Transfer (net export with reference to the EIM Base Schedule) before the Operating Hour, then it will have partially fulfilled its Flexible Ramping Constraint capacity requirement for that hour because it can retract that EIM Transfer during the hour as needed and the CAISO will apply a Flexible Ramping Constraint capacity requirement credit in determining the sufficiency of the Flexible Ramping Constraint capacity for that EIM Entity Balancing Authority Area equal to the net outgoing EIM Transfer before the Operating Hour.